 2XU Elite Compression Long Sleeve Top.
 If you can spend a few more bucks on a shirt, this just might be the one to get.
-We thought we would throw one high-end shirt into the mix, and at $129 the Elite from 2XU qualifies as just that.
+We thought we would throw one high-end shirt into the mix, and the Elite from 2XU qualifies as just that.
 We are huge fans of the 2XU brand here at C+D, and we their Elite model, which shows up in each product line, is always high-quality product with a great fit.
 The Elite compression shirt is no different – the fit is very good, compression level is stable and consistent, and the garment holds up after many uses and washes.
 It is great for a variety of uses, but probably most popular with those higher-intensity workouts such as weight, crossfit, football, and the like.
 2XU shirts give a little more compression than the others, something they suggest helps with posture and breathing.
 The fabric stretches in all the right places and provides for excellent range-of-motion.
 It is also intended to be a recovery shirt, with the same benefits of garments like socks and shorts.
 If we could change one thing, it would be that this could be machine-dryable, but we can settle for a hang-dry instruction for such a high-quality shirt.
 If money is not an object, this might be the shirt you want.
 It is probably the highest-performing on our list.
 Find here.